Dennis Hof: Politics

 Hof endorsed Ron Paul in the 2008 and 2012 presidential elections.
 He joined the Libertarian Party in 2015.
 In December 2016, he became a "Trump Republican".

 In 2016 and 2018, Hof ran for the 36th district seat in the Nevada Assembly, the lower house of the state legislature – the first time as a Libertarian and the second time as a Republican; he lost the first race to James Oscarson, but defeated him in the GOP primary in 2018.
 Hof prevailed in the primary after Nye County officials attempted to remove his campaign signs.
 However, in an emergency motion before the Federal District of Nevada, Hof prevailed in a First Amendment claim against the county.
 He was represented in that matter by First Amendment attorney Marc Randazza.
 After winning the primary, Hof styled himself as the "Trump from Pahrump."

-Hof died October 16, 2018, just two days after his 72nd birthday and less than a month before the 2018 general election.
-His name remained on the ballot (with polling places posting public signage stating that Hof was deceased), and he posthumously won election to the seat over his Democratic opponent, Lesia Romanov, by a 68.3% to 31.7% margin; under Nevada state law, the seat was declared vacant.
+Hof died October 16, 2018, less than a month before the 2018 general election.
 County commissioners from Lincoln, Nye and Clark counties conducted a weighted vote to determine Hof's replacement.
 The seat was given to Gregory Hafen II, general manager of a local utility company founded by his grandfather.